Cryptography

 - Symmetric Key Cryptography: This method uses a single, shared key for encryption and decryption.
 While less common for direct blockchain transactions, it is still used in some blockchain-related applications for efficient and secure data storage, where a single key can be securely managed.

-- Asymmetric Key Cryptography (Public-Key Cryptography): This system uses a pair of mathematically linked keys: a public key and a private key.
-This is foundational to blockchain, as it allows users to have a public wallet address (the public key) while securely controlling their funds with a secret private key.
+- Asymmetric Key Cryptography: This system uses a pair of mathematically linked keys: a public key and a private key.
+This is foundational to blockchain, as it allows users to have a public wallet address (generated from the public key) while securely controlling their funds with a secret private key.
 When a user wants to send a transaction, they use their private key to create a digital signature that the network can verify with their public key.

 - Hash Functions: These are one-way algorithms that transform transaction data of any size into a fixed-length output called a hash.
 They are a critical part of blockchain's immutability.
 Each block's unique hash is generated using its own data and the hash of the previous block, creating an unbroken chain of cryptographic proofs.
 Any attempt to alter a transaction would change its hash, breaking the chain and immediately alerting the network.